This guide helps agencies facilitate participation by small and medium enterprises (SMEs) in government procurement.

 As a rule, liability of suppliers to government agencies/Principal in the contract should be commercially realistic in light of which party can control the risk, and preferably capped (for example at a multiple of the contract value) at an appropriate level for the nature of the goods or services.

-Payment terms (refer to 30 day payment scheme)
+Payment terms (30-day payment scheme)

 Small businesses, as defined in the 30 Days to Pay Policy, are entitled to automatic payment terms specifying payment within 30 days.
 Where the policy applies, contract terms should reflect these requirements.